 - Mostly in retrospect, but notice that the Big Bad's plan is essentially to kidnap children and use them for slave labor...

 - Also when Sulley thinks Boo is being crushed by the trash compactor.

 - All Animals Are Dogs: Sulley tries to get Boo's attention by getting her to fetch a toy "bear", and makes a bed for her out of newspaper in the corner.
 He learns to treat her better.

-- All for Nothing: The point of the CDA's decontaminations, when it's discovered that humans and their possessions are not toxic after all.
-They blew up a building just because a human kid was in it, for crying out loud!
+- The point of the CDA's decontaminations, when it's discovered that humans and their possessions are not toxic after all.
+They blew up a building just because a human kid was in it as an 835 call, for crying out loud!

 - All Myths Are True: Cryptids such as the Loch Ness Monster and Bigfoot are actually ex-citizens of Monstropolis who have been banished to the human world.

 - All There in the Manual: Boo's full name.
 It's Mary Gibbs.
 Her first name is revealed in the film, since she signs all her sketches, but it's hard to spot.

 - Amazing Technicolor Population: Many monsters have a clear animalistic appearance that have an unnatural colour scheme.
 Here are some examples:

 - Sulley, who is blue and resembles a bear.